Clackamas Community College

 Apply mathematics to a variety of transactions found in the business world, from finance to project management, and from sales to accounting, including: payroll, product or service mark-ups and mark-downs; simple and compound interest; present and future value of a single sum of money and annuities; and financial ratio analysis.

-Prerequisites: placement in MTH-020 or higher
+Prerequisites: Placement in MTH-020 or higher

 BA-111 General Accounting I